Policy Regarding Campus Interviews and Information Sessions with Employers

 Courtesy of the National Association of Colleges and Employers

 Longwood University is committed to providing an environment free from discrimination and harassment.
 Employers who recruit at Longwood must adhere to University's Equal Opportunity & Affirmative Action Policy, Sexual Harassment Policy, and the NACE Principles for Professional Practice.

-If a student engaged in an activity sponsored by the Academic & Career Advising Center (including but not limited to workshops, job and internship fairs, information sessions, interviews, counseling sessions, internships, and job listings), believes any of the above listed policies may have been violated, he or she is urged to contact the Academic & Career Advising Center.
+If a student engaged in an activity sponsored by the University Career Center (including but not limited to workshops, job and internship fairs, information sessions, interviews, counseling sessions, internships, and job listings), believes any of the above listed policies may have been violated, he or she is urged to contact the University Career Center.

 Principles of Professional Conduct for Career Services & Employment Professionals

-The Academic & Career Advising Center adheres to the Principles of Professional Practiceset forth by the National Association of Colleges & Employers (NACE).
+The University Career Center adheres to the Principles of Professional Practice set forth by the National Association of Colleges & Employers (NACE).
 We expect all employers recruiting at Longwood University to follow these guidelines.